Roave/BetterReflection/docs/usage.md

 echo $reflectionClass->getShortName(); // Foo
 ```

-### Example usage to fetch a list of classes from a file
+### Fetch reflections of all the classes in a file

 ```php
 <?php